 Effects of a poorly working or too-weak back?

-If you already have a latent back problem that likes activity, then sitting can bring it out.
-Best to sort out your problem with an osteopath and make sure the spine itself is working OK.
+If you already have a latent back problem that likes activity, then sitting can worsen it.
+Best to sort out your problem with an osteopath and make sure the spine itself is working as well as it can.

 Summary / Advice

 If you have to sit a lot, get both types of chairs (a conventional chair and a kneeling chair) and mix and match between the two, using them as discussed above.
 This is a bit cumbersome, but possible in a home office.

 Ideally get a combination chair like the RockBack, which allows you to seamlessly move from one type of sitting to the other – see the two pics below to get an idea how I use this particular chair.

 If you can only use a traditional chair, consciously alternate between proper active and proper passive sitting on a regular basis.